esallychang/modified_DGE_workshop/lessons/05b_wald_test_results.md

 plotMA(res_tableOE, ylim=c(-2,2))
 ```

 On the left you have the unshrunken fold change values plotted and you can see the abundance of scatter for the the lowly expressed genes.
-That is, many of the low expressors exhibit very high fold changes.
+That is, many of the lowly expressed genes exhibit very high fold changes.
 After shrinkage, we see the fold changes are much smaller estimates.

 <p float="left">